 - Frontity features

-- Key differences with GatsbyJS
+- Key differences from GatsbyJS

 Frontity is designed to be as simple as possible, but you still need to familiarize yourself with some concepts.
 This guide will help you review these concepts and understand how it all works together.